prime31/ZestKit/README.md

 # ZestKit

 The 3rd tween library for Unity.
 Yes, you read that number correctly.
 First there was [GoKit](https://github.com/prime31/GoKit).
 Then there was [GoKitLite](https://github.com/prime31/GoKitLite).
 They each had their purpose.
 GoKit was insanely customizable and GoKitLite was insanely fast.
 ZestKit was designed to take the best of both of them and make it even better.
+For a brief overview on the design and structure checkout [this blog post](http://blog.prime31.com/anatomy-of-a-tween-lib/).

 ### Quick Start or I Just Wanna Tween